-Earn Your Bachelor’s Degree at any of our Three Connecticut Locations -Bridgeport, Stamford or Waterbury
+Earn Your Bachelor’s Degree at either of our two Connecticut Locations -Bridgeport or Waterbury

 The Bachelor of Science in Professional Studies is a career-focused, degree-completion program that refines student skills and abilities for application in a broad range of professions.
 The accelerated program is designed to provide students with organizational leadership, technical and analytical skills, communication, and professional development skills valued by employers and required in today’s workplace for entry-level management positions.

 The Professional Studies program features campus-based and online and is perfect for the busy adult learner with its flexible scheduling and supportive staff.

 Classes are conveniently scheduled so you can choose from evening, weekend and online courses.

 The Healthcare Administration concentration of the Bachelor of Science in Professional Studies degree will help students manage the business side of healthcare.
 The program explores the different ways healthcare is delivered and managed that include regulatory, technological, financial and administrative factors in the context of a rapid-changing healthcare industry.

 The Healthcare Administration concentration will prepare graduates to: